 I couldn’t tell if he needed stitches or not, so I spoke with the nurse at the pediatrician’s office twice.
 She said to check if the skin was coming together, or if there was a space.
 Unfortunately, I really couldn’t tell.

-She told me that they couldn’t take care of Tyler before they closed, so I took him to the pediatric urgent care in the evening.
+She told me that they couldn’t take care of my son before they closed, so I took him to the pediatric urgent care in the evening.
 I have to say, their services are worth every penny of the $75 facility fee.
 There’s a much shorter wait compared to the emergency room, and they have almost all of the resources they need.

 The doctor saw us pretty quickly and said she thought the cut was on the borderline for needing stitches.
 She wanted to consult with a plastic surgeon, so we had to wait around quite some time for that.
 The first one she called never called her back, but the second one actually came over from his office.
 Apparently he was working late, and when he got the page he decided to drop in instead of doing a phone consult.